SUNY Brockport's 38th Annual Resident Assistant Conference “A Whole New World”

 Ways to Get Involved:

+There are several opportunities to be actively involved in our conference this year!
 We are currently accepting Program Proposals.
 Presentations are slated for 45 minutes and are categorized as the following: Community Building & Programming, Wellness, Social Justice and Diversity, The RA, and Professional Track (aimed for, and led by, Student Affairs professionals).

 Schedule of Events